Worth has a number of channels in place to support students in their learning and general well-being.

 Much of the work of the tutor goes on quietly behind the scenes – a conversation about a student with a colleague, a phone call to parents before a difficulty becomes a problem or a personal word of congratulation when, for example, one student helps another.

 The SMSC (Spiritual, Moral, Social and Cultural) sessions are a regular feature of student timetables and cover the following topics:

 - Spiritual – Beliefs, perspective on life, respect for different people's feelings and values.

 - Moral – Recognising the difference between right and wrong, moral and ethical issues.

 - Cultural – Cultural influences, respect for and celebration of cultural diversity.

 Worth aims to equip all students with the skills needed to feel comfortable and to study confidently in the school environment.
-Our Head of Learning, Mrs Catherine Latham is always on hand at Open Mornings to answer any questions from prospective parents.
+Our Head of Learning Support, Mrs Catherine Latham, is always on hand to answer any questions from prospective parents.
 In order to meet the mild learning needs of those who require specialist support for either the entirety of their academic career or for part of it, the School offers both small group and one-to-one teaching as appropriate.
 Support is taught by suitably qualified specialist teachers and provision is reviewed on a termly basis.
 Charges apply for learning support and are available upon request.

 The influence of the Benedictine tradition & ethos is evident in every area of school life & shines through the daily lives of the pupils...